-As a City of Sydney employee you will benefit from working for a leader in the provision of local government services, and also have access to a range of great employment conditions, including up to 18 weeks (full pay) or 36 weeks (half pay) parental leave for eligible employees and generous training and development programs.
+As a City of Sydney employee you will benefit from working for a local government services leader and have access to a range of employee benefits, including up to 18 weeks (full pay) or 36 weeks (half pay) parental leave for eligible employees.

-Through your skills and experience you will have the opportunity to contribute to an organisation offering a diverse range of services, ensuring that Sydney maintains its position as one of the most spectacular cities in the world.
+Your skills and experience will give you the opportunity to contribute to an organisation offering a diverse range of services, to ensure Sydney maintains its position as one of the most spectacular cities in the world.

 Our people are rewarded and paid in accordance with the City of Sydney Wages/Salary Award 2014.

-Staff designated by Council as senior staff are employed in accordance with the Department of Local Government senior staff contract.
+Staff designated by Council as senior staff are employed in accordance with the Office of Local Government senior staff contract.